통합 검색

 1. Electrochemistry of Carbon-based Solid-state Lithium-oxygen Batteries.

-3. Solid-State Electrolyte Nano-confinement and its Electrochemical Properties.
+3. Nano-confinement Effects in Solid-state Electrolytes and their Electrochemical Properties.

 Representative Research